Responsibilities of approved facilities

 - for TFGEN facilities, the container area (if you receive sea containers) is in good repair, with no cracks, and no vegetation or open drains nearby.

-In addition to MPI verification inspections, every transitional facility must also complete an internal audit at least once a year.
+Every transitional facility with approval to TFGEN must complete an internal audit online at least once a year.
+This is in addition to MPI verification inspections.

 Changing operation of a facility